Built a platform to find and analyze content across traditional data silos to derive new value-driven insights.

 Domain : Semantic Web

 The technology stack and architecture met the SLAs which were required for the platform.
-The application was best suited for reactiveness and the entire Lightbend reactive technology stack helped achieving it.
-Currently this platform is in Beta version and works like a charm.
-It is saving a lots of human effort while fetching out the relevant data from the research papers.
+ELSSIE save a lots of manual effort and time while fetching the relevant data from the research papers.

 Get In Touch

-If you are looking to build a Reactive Product with Scala, Akka, Play Framework or a Big Data Solution leveraging Spark, Knoldus is here to help.
-We are proven, experienced Certified Lightbend Partner, available for partnering to make your product a reality.
-Get in touch with us here, Follow us @Knolspeak or just send us an email on email@example.com
+If you are looking to build a similar platform or product with modern data architecture with data lake, Knoldus is here to help.
+We are proven, experienced certified Databricks, Datastax and Lightbend Partner, available for partnering to make your product a reality.
+Get in touch with us or just send us an email on email@example.com